By Tim Lambert

 Parnell Bridge was built in 1971.
 Trinity Bridge was built in 1977.
 Michael Collins Bridge was built in 1984.

 The first Cork Jazz Festival was held in 1978.
 Triskel Arts Centre was founded in 1979.

 Bishop Lucey Park or City Park opened in 1985.
 Furthermore the Butter Museum in Cork opened in 1985.
 Cork's Neptune Stadium was also built in 1985.

 The National Sculpture Factory opened in 1989.
 Also in 1989 Merchants Quay Shopping Centre opened.
 The Lee Tunnel opened in 1999.

+In the 21st century Cork is still flourishing.
 Cork was chosen to be European City of Culture in 2005.
 Today the population of Cork is 136,000.